Welcome to the 2019-20 academic year at the University of Delaware.

 Since 1921, the University has been accredited by the Middle States Association of Colleges and Secondary Schools.
 Professional accreditation also is held in Accounting, Athletic Training, Business Administration, Chemistry, Clinical Psychology, Dietetics, Disability Studies, Early Childhood, Education, Engineering, Food Science, Foreign Language and Pedagogy, Health and Physical Education, Medical Technology, Music, Nursing, Physical Therapy, and Public Administration.

 The University of Delaware follows a semester plan.
-The fall semester usually begins in September and ends in mid-December.
+The fall semester usually begins in August and ends in mid-December.
 The spring semester begins in February and ends in late May.
 During winter and summer sessions (described below), students may participate in off-campus field experiences, special projects for credit and a number of non-credit activities-as well as regular academic courses.
 Classes are offered from 7:00 a.m. to 10:00 p.m.
-For more information on fall and spring semesters, call the Registrar’s Office at (302) 831-2131.

 The summer program begins in early June and features two consecutive five-week sessions, as well as some classes that meet for 7-1/2 weeks.
 The winter session is held in January through early February.